 On a daily basis, Wildlife Works rangers go out on patrols to survey the area for anything suspicious such as snares, poachers and charcoal burners.
 The teams also collect data for the biodiversity monitoring team on any wildlife sightings.
 This kind of dedication is what it has taken to keep the 500,000 acres of the Kasigau Corridor REDD+ project protected.
 Despite these efforts, the rangers have to live with the fact they might come face to face with armed poachers, an inevitable threat that stresses the need for a well-trained team.

 Wildlife Works rangers do more than just protect wildlife, as they also work within their own communities when protecting wildlife and the environment.
-Laurian Lenjo, Wildlife Works’ Community Relations Manager, introduces a topic on REDD+ awareness and community engagement.
-This subject involves a discussion where rangers are reminded of the need to work with the community, the history of Wildlife Works’ REDD+ project and how conservation benefits communities.
+Laurian Lenjo, Wildlife Works’ Community Relations Manager, introduced a topic on REDD+ awareness and community engagement.
+This subject is a discussion where rangers are reminded of the need to work with the community, the history of Wildlife Works’ REDD+ project and how conservation benefits communities.

-Such refresher training is crucial as it keeps the rangers safer in their line of duty thus ensuring the safety of wildlife.
+Such refresher training is crucial as it keeps the rangers safe in their line of duty thus ensuring the safety of wildlife.
 The training is scheduled to finish by the end of July 2018.
 At Wildlife Works, we hope this training will help to improve their abilities as rangers in the area of conservation by reinforcing and improving their skills.
 Congratulations Wildlife Works rangers!